julepka/re-basics/rooting_android_notes.md

 Find Magisk app icon and tap it.
 It will download the full magisk app.
 If download doesn't start, install the `.apk` used in the previous step.
 The app should open after that.

 Download any root checker app from the Play Market to make sure everything works as expected.
-You can also test SafetyNet detection now: the device should not pass SafetyNet validation right now.
+You can also test SafetyNet detection: the device should not pass SafetyNet validation right now.

+## Toolset

+### Installing Xposed

+- Install Riru.
+Latest version didn't work, so I've used 25.4.4 https://github.com/RikkaApps/Riru/releases
+- Dowload latest EdXposed (v0.5.2.2) and instal via Magisk https://github.com/ElderDrivers/EdXposed/releases
+- Download EdXposed Manager (v4.6.2) and install https://github.com/ElderDrivers/EdXposedManager/releases
+- Reboot